borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 Withtout this instruction, a file stored under `src/script.ts` would be compiled to `outDir/src/script.js`.

-**Update**: at the time of writing, it seems TypeScript compiles files outside of the `rootDir` folder, but also raises an error in the console.
+**Update**: it seems TypeScript compiles files outside of the `rootDir` folder, but also raises an error in the console.

 ```bash
 # error TS6059: File '...' is not under 'rootDir'